JackWahlig/scheduling-simulator/README.txt

 This simulation is used to compare the performance (i.e. Elapsed Processing Time and Average Time Per Job) of various policies - SRPT, FIFO, Round Robin, Max Weight, Gittins (for single worker) - for a job batching scheduler.

+It was completed as part of an undergraduate research project

 To run the simulator, several variables must be defined by the user:

 Number of Jobs: The initial number of jobs that each scheduler is tasked with completing (all randomly generated)